Olukeye/softalliance-Assessment-Test/README.md

 - Manage inventory items through authenticated Create, Read, Update, and Delete operations.
 ## Payments:
 - Payments API Integration
-- Integration with payment gateways like Paystack or Flutterwave (FLW) to handle transactions.
+- Integration with payment gateways like Paystack to handle transactions.
 - Easy account creation and access to keys.
 - Payment processing for goods and services.
 ## Webhook: